R-Sweke/DeepQ-Decoding/README.md

 #### 0) Quickstart

 In this readme, we will provide a summary and walkthrough of all the information contained within the included notebooks.
-However, we recommend starting by reading the included manuscript _Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation_.
+However, we recommend starting by reading the included manuscript <a href="https://arxiv.org/pdf/1810.07207.pdf">Reinforcement Learning Decoders for Fault-Tolerant Quantum Computation</a>.
 To explore the code used for training and evaluating agents, as well as take a more detailed look at the results, please see the example notebooks.
 In order to run the code given in these notebooks the following is required:

 <ol>
   <li> <b>Python 3</b> (with numpy and scipy)</li>